exercism/website/README.md

 ./bin/start
 ```

-Please check the repositories README for additional help.
+Please check the repository README for additional help.

 #### Running tests in the scope of Docker Compose